in , ,

 Quince Honey Farm

-Bring your dog along to this buzzing honey farm.
-Learn about the life of bees, and sniff out the beautifully landscaped Nectar gardens filled with bee-friendly plants.
+Bring your dog to this honey farm.
+Learn about bees and explore the lovely gardens filled with bee-friendly plants.

 Bow Garden & Aquatic Centre